CSE 221: System Measurement Project

 1. Size of file cache: Note that the file cache size is determined by the OS and will be sensitive to other load on the machine; for an application accessing lots of file system data, an OS will use a notable fraction of main memory (GBs) for the file system cache.
 Report results as a graph whose x-axis is the size of the file being accessed and the y-axis is the average read I/O time.
 Do not use a system call or utility program to determine this metric except to sanity check.

 2. File read time: Report for both sequential and random access as a function of file size.
-Ensure that you are not measuring cached data when reading.
+When you start each experiment, ensure that your file is not cached.
 The OS will cache file data by default when processes both read and write file data.
 Fortunately, OSes will generally provide mechanisms for managing the cache.
-On Linux, for instance, from the command line you can flush the entire cache (see /proc/sys/vm/drop_caches) or specific files (e.g., see oflag=nocache with the dd utility); programmatically, see the posix_fadvise system call.
-Report as a graph with a log/log plot with the x-axis the size of the file and y-axis the average per-block time.
+On Linux, for instance, you can flush the entire cache (see /proc/sys/vm/drop_caches) or specific files (e.g., see oflag=nocache with the dd utility) from the command line.
+To flush programmatically, see the posix_fadvise system call.
+Report as a graph with a log/log plot where the x-axis is the size of the file and the y-axis is the average per-block read time.

 3. Remote file read time: Repeat the previous experiment for a remote file system.
 What is the "network penalty" of accessing files over the network?
 You can either configure your second machine to provide remote file access, or you can perform the experiment on a department machine.
 On department machines your home directory is mounted over NFS, so accessing a file under your home directory will be a remote file access (although, again, keep in mind file caching effects).